usmanity/leaf/README.md

-# leaf
+# Leaf
-a theme for wordpress blogs
+A theme for wordpress blogs
+This theme is intended for blogs that are text heavy with images used sparingly.
+Don't use this theme if you have a photography blog or an image heavy blog.

 ## Downloads